 For the oil, simply add all to a bowl and whisk together.
 This will keep well in the fridge overnight and may be all the better for it!

-Hot out of the oven with a nice light green salad with a sweet-ish dressing.
+Hot out of the oven, spoon over some yoghurt, sprinkle with basil leaves and serve with a nice light green salad with a sweet-ish dressing.

 We Love It!